PostHog/posthog.com/contents/blog/clickhouse-vs-bigquery.md

 ### Vectorized Query Execution

-Vectorized query execution allows ClickHouse to use SIMD (Single Instruction Multiple Data), which parallelize data aggregation of multiple memory values with a single instruction.
+Vectorized query execution enables ClickHouse to use SIMD (Single Instruction Multiple Data), which parallelize data aggregation of multiple memory values with a single instruction.
 This massively boosts computation.

 While BigQuery doesn’t support vectorized query execution, Google does [offer it](https://cloud.google.com/bigquery/docs/bi-engine-query) through BI Engine, a separate GCP product that integrates with BigQuery.